 Click the line to select it, then in the Format sidebar, click the Arrange tab.

 Click the Curve or Corner button in the Connection section of the sidebar.

-If you can’t see the buttons, make sure you selected a line with an editing point between the endpoints.
+If you don’t see the buttons, make sure you selected a line with an editing point between the end points.

 To change the position of the angles or the curve, drag the green dot.

 You can join two objects with a curved, straight or right-angle connection line.
 If you move one or more connected objects, they remain joined by the line.
 This is especially useful if you’re creating a flowchart.

 Before you do this task, add two or more objects to the slide that you want to connect.

 From the Basic category, click the curved line to add it to the slide (you can change it to a straight or right-angle line later).

 Drag one end point of the line until it snaps to an object, then drag the other end point until the line snaps to another object.

 Change the curved line to a straight or right-angle line: Click the line to select it, open the Format sidebar, click the Arrange tab, then click Straight or Corner.